Honouring Her Majesty Queen Elizabeth II, the RNLI's longest serving patron

-On ascending to the throne in 1952, our young Queen took on a lot of responsibilities.
+On ascending to the throne in 1952, the young Queen Elizabeth II took on a lot of responsibilities.
 And one of those was being the Patron of the Royal National Lifeboat Institution.
 It’s a role that’s been held by every reigning British monarch since King George IV in the 1820s.
-And it’s an important role, giving credibility and support to the lifesaving charity.
+And it’s an important role, giving credibility and support to our lifesaving charity.

-The Queen has been by our side throughout her reign, granting awards for services to lifesaving, and sending her heartfelt sympathy when – sadly – we’ve lost crew members to the sea.
-She and her family have named lifeboats, opened stations, and given cheer, inspiration and a well-deserved sense of pride to generations of lifeboat crews.
+Queen Elizabeth II was by our side throughout Her Majesty's reign, granting awards for services to lifesaving, and sending heartfelt sympathy when – sadly – we’ve lost crew members to the sea.
+Her Majesty and The Royal Family have named lifeboats, opened stations, and given cheer, inspiration and a well-deserved sense of pride to generations of lifeboat crews.

 A royal escort

-One memorable visit from early in Her Majesty’s reign came on 29 June 1958, when she and The Duke of Edinburgh visited Holy Island, Northumberland.
+One memorable visit from early in Queen Elizabeth II’s reign came on 29 June 1958, when Her Majesty and the late HRH The Prince Philip, Duke of Edinburgh visited Holy Island, Northumberland.
 RNLI lifeboat crews from Berwick and North Sunderland launched to proudly escort the royal barge.
 But you never know what the North Sea has in store, and duty called.
 The coxswain of the North Sunderland lifeboat Grace Darling spotted a broken-down motorboat with 14 people onboard and in need of help.
 The lifeboat crew changed course and took the motorboat, Lady Francis, under tow to the nearest safe harbour.
 They then returned to complete the royal escort.

-On arrival at Holy Island lifeboat slipway, The Queen and The Duke were welcomed ashore and into the station.
-Lifeboat and fundraising volunteers were presented to our Patron and her husband, on a day that lives on in many happy memories.
+On arrival at Holy Island lifeboat slipway, Queen Elizabeth II and HRH The Duke of Edinburgh were welcomed ashore and into the station.
+Lifeboat and fundraising volunteers were presented to Her Majesty and The Duke, on a day that lives on in many happy memories.

 New lifeboats inspected